Abhash404/Flixster/README.md

 #### BONUS
 - [x] Views responsive for both landscape/portrait mode.
 - [x] In portrait mode, the poster image, title, and movie overview is shown.
 - [x] In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.

-- [ ] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
 - [x] Improved the user interface by experimenting with styling and coloring.
-- [ ] For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
-Otherwise, a poster image, the movie title, and overview is listed.
-Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

 ### App Walkthough GIF